input-output-hk/plinth-static-analyzer-research/audits/Aiken.md

 **May be relevant**

 - **ORD-02 Unoptimized check:** Using empty strings to verify if assets are ADA.
-It is recommended to use functions that do the verification.
-  <ins>Detectable pattern</ins>: use of empty string to compare an asset name.
+It is recommended to use functions that do the verification.<br><ins>Detectable pattern</ins>: use of empty string to compare an asset name.

 **Not relevant**